-What does Campus Crusade for Christ mean by spiritual movements?
+What does Cru mean by spiritual movements?
 A familiar illustration uses an apple falling to the ground.

 Inside that apple are many seeds.
 As that apple breaks open, those seeds receive nutrients and water, and they begin to grow and sprout into another tree, producing more apples.

 Anyone can count the seeds in one apple, but no one can count how many apples there are yet to grow from one apple seed.
 That is a picture of a movement taking place organically.